goliatone/go-cms/docs/CMS_IMP.md

 ```

 Implementations based on `github.com/goliatone/go-persistence-bun` and `github.com/goliatone/go-repository-bun` satisfy `StorageProvider` out of the box; the adapters in `adapters/storage` simply expose those packages through this interface so domain services can remain persistence-agnostic.

+### Storage Admin Service

+- `internal/admin/storage/service.go` encapsulates storage profile management.
+The service stays transport-agnostic: it offers `ApplyConfig`, `ListProfiles`, `GetProfile`, `ValidateConfig`, `PreviewProfile`, and `Schemas` so host packages can build their own HTTP/CLI handlers without importing unexported packages.
+- The preview helper accepts a profile payload, runs it through the DI-registered storage factory, and returns a `PreviewResult` containing provider capabilities plus a diagnostics map.
+Active handles are untouched when previews fail.
+- `di.Container` wires the service automatically by passing the shared storage repository, audit recorder, and a preview closure that reuses registered factories.
+The container exposes it via `StorageAdminService()`, and `cms.Module.StorageAdmin()` re-exports the pointer so applications can mount it next to other services.
+- Audit integration comes for free: creates, updates, deletes, and alias changes emit `storage_profile_*` audit events.
+The container already logs `storage.profile_activated` / `storage.profile_activate_failed`, which is enough to feed dashboards for reload success/failure metrics.
+- Integration coverage lives in `internal/integration/storage_admin_test.go`.
+The test primes two SQLite databases, runs concurrent writes, applies an admin config through the service, and asserts that writes continue against the rotated profile without surfacing errors to callers.

 ### Cache Provider